-A bank's profitability affects its safety and soundness.
-Earnings can be retained by the bank, boosting its capital cushion, or be used to address problematic loans, likely making the bank better able to withstand financial shocks.
-Conversely, losses lessen a bank's ability to do those things.
+A bank's earnings performance affects its safety and soundness.
+A bank can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in tough times.
+Banks that are losing money, however, are less able to do those things.

-One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity.
-Commonwealth Bank and Trust Company's most recent annualized quarterly return on equity was 9.23 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one key measure of a bank's earnings.
+Commonwealth Bank and Trust Company's most recent annualized quarterly return on equity was 10.79 percent, above the national average of 8.10 percent.

-The bank recorded net income of $4.0 million on total equity of $88.5 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 0.82 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank earned net income of $9.5 million on total equity of $91.7 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 0.98 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.